tonethar/IGME-230-GDD-Spring-2018/notes/http-protocol-intro.md

 ## Discussion
 - HTTP is simple and human readable.
 You will see this is so in our [HTTP Protocol Demo](http-protocol-demo.md) today.
+- HTTP can control:
-- HTTP can control *caching* (of web pages for example), *authentication* (is someone allowed to view a file or folder?), *sessions* (is this the same person that logged in 5 minutes ago?), and *redirection* (sending a browser to another location if a file has moved)
+    - *caching* (of web pages for example)
+    - *authentication* (is someone allowed to view a file or folder?
+We will learn how to do this next class.)
+    - *sessions* (is this the same person that logged in 5 minutes ago?)
+    - *redirection* (sending a browser to another location if a file has moved)

 ## Review Questions
 Based on your reading of the Mozilla HTTP article linked above, you should be able to answer these questions: